-Product bundling is a marketing strategy where two or more products are sold together–typically for a lower price than if each item was sold separately.
-It’s a popular way for ecommerce retailers to sell more and ultimately increase sales.
+Product bundling is a strategy where complementary products are sold together for a lower price.
+It’s a popular way for ecommerce retailers to sell more and increase revenue.

 Perhaps the most recognizable example of product bundling is value meals at fast-food restaurants like McDonald’s.
 With it, customers get an entree such as a sandwich, fries, and a drink for less money than buying each item a la carte.

 As a result, most customers will opt for the meal over buying a sandwich with just fries or just a drink, even if they don’t necessarily want all three components.
 Why?
 For the perceived value of the set.

 A successful product bundling strategy comes down to the perceived value of the individual component products.
 In other words: is buying these products as a package deal “worth it” compared to purchasing each product separately?

 In an industry like video games, where the value of hardware depreciates over time, a pure bundle might not be worth it to the cost-conscious consumer.
 Without price stickers for each component part, consumers classify each item as “expensive” or “cheap.”
 Then, they justify the deal from those calculations.

 However, these perceived values are not based on manufacturing costs or anything tangible.
 Because of this, consumers tend to undervalue component products that are sold exclusively as a bundle.

 This customer undervaluation is reinforced when the bundle’s value naturally depreciates before the subsequent model releases, like in the video game market.
 As a result, consumers who didn’t like the first offer will postpone their purchase, knowing a better deal will come along.
 This leaves monopolists like Nintendo competing against itself.